2020: the Year for our voices

 Callum has just started his own podcast, 'The Schofield Stories', letting people share their stories.
 He says, "If someone with a stutter can host a podcast, surely anything is possible?".

 The Starfish Project is one of a number of courses for people who stammer.
-Read more about the range of options on our Adult Therapy & Courses page.
+Read more about the range of options on our One-to-one Adult Speech & Language Therapy and Adult Group Stammering Courses pages.

 If you would like to write an article, see Submit Something For The Site to find out how.